 This year, more than ever before, lurchers and other sighhounds are ending up in pounds awaiting their fate.
 We try to help as many as we can.
 But, as we are a foster based rescue with no kennel spaces, before we can bring these dogs into our care, we urgently need foster homes for them.
 There have been many, many dogs being surrendered to pounds here and in Ireland.
 We are having to turn away desperate appeals for help as we do not have enough foster homes.
-Please, if you live in Southern England and would like to undertake this very worthwhile and rewarding role, get in contact by filling in and emailing back our Fostering Application and help us to help these dogs who are desperately in need.
+Please, if you live in England or Wales and would like to undertake this very worthwhile and rewarding role, get in contact by filling in and emailing back our Fostering Application and help us to help these dogs who are desperately in need.

 Getting a dog out of a shelter environment removes the animal from a stressful, noisy environment, where they are isolated in a cage-and puts them in an environment where they can relax more and interact with people and other animals.
 It is much easier to get a good assessment of the animal’s personality in a foster home environment.